ducnguyent/Disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project
 This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+The project aims to create an API model designed to categorize emergency messages related to disasters.
+This model will be integrated into a web application, enabling emergency responders to input a new message.
+The API will then generate classification results across multiple categories such as "water," "shelter," "food," and more.
+This categorization helps in understanding the type of assistance required based on the nature of the message.
 The web app will also display visualizations of the data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.